Delete these 28 apps from your Android phone NOW! Google takes action after apps spy on your WhatsApp

 "Unsurprisingly, our analysis showed that the ‘call history’ data provided by this app is entirely fabricated — the app generates random phone numbers and matches them with fixed names, call times, and call durations, which were embedded directly in the code."

-However, no legitimate app can actually access someone else's private phone records.
-Mobile carriers don't share this data with third-party developers.
+No legitimate smartphone app can actually access someone else's private phone records.
+That's because mobile carriers don't share this data with third-party developers.

-The scam worked by showing users fake call records.
+Without being able to list any actual calls or text messages, these scam Android apps showed customers fake call records.
 Once you opened one of these apps and entered a phone number, it displayed a convincing preview designed to look like legitimate call history data.

 The catch?
 You had to pay to unlock the so-called “full results.”